 The Cuisinart CBK-200 is great for countertops of any size because of its compact width and boasts of features such as:

 - 16 presets for different bread desires and dietary needs

 Being a programmable bread machine, you’ll be able to get the most out of your eating time and family functions.
 With this bread maker, there’s a convection fan that adjusts the timing and speed so that you’ll have optimal results every time.
 The preset options for this bread maker include settings for those with gluten-free needs, low-carb needs, and other dietary restrictions.
 If you looking for artisan dough, you’ll be able to create it with this bread maker.

 If you are the type who doesn’t like the darkest of crusts, you’ll enjoy the fact that there are 3 different crust color options, along with 3 different loaf sizes.
-The included crust options are: Light, Medium and Dark.
-The Cuisinart Convection Bread Maker will automatically default to medium crust.
+The included crust options are Light, Medium, and Dark.
+The Cuisinart Convection Bread Maker will automatically default to the medium crust.

 Loaf size options

 The Cuisinart Convection Bread Maker also comes with 3 different options for the size of loaf: 1, 1.5 or 2LB.
 It will automatically default to a 2LB loaf size.